30 LESS TOURISTY CHURCHES

 Église Saint-Philippe-du-Roule

-This church was built in the late 18th century and is designed in the Greco-Roman style, featuring a prominent façade with a portico supported by columns, reminiscent of classical temples.
+This church was built in the late 19th century and is designed in the neo-Classical style, which evokes Greco-Roman buildings, featuring a prominent façade with a portico supported by columns.
+Inside, it boasts twin rows of columns and a grand altar.

 🏞️ Google Images Overview – Exterior